Pjha72/MovieCafe/README.md

   From Admin Side:

   Admin has to first login with their credentials.

-  All CRUD functionality is implemented through CRUD API Admin can create, delete, update the movies based upon the requirements.
+  All CRUD functionality is implemented through CRUD API.

+  Admin can create, delete, update the movies based upon the requirements.

   Tech Stack:

   FrontEnd: ReactJs
   Backend:  NodeJs, ExpressJs
   DataBase: MongoDB Atlas